 A virtual machine scale set is an Azure compute resource that is used to scale up a set of identical virtual machines.
 If the demand arises, for example, a lot of traffic on a web server, you can distribute compute power using scale sets.
 You can also implement an upgrade policy whereby a certain number of virtual machines are updated in a given order while still serving up your application.

 In this example, we will create two virtual machine scale sets, one based on a Linux VM running Ubuntu server 18.04 LTS and another based on Windows VM running Windows Server 2016.

 The commands above will create a scale set with the name web server based on the Ubuntu server 18.04 LTS image with one running instance in the tiptoe-rg4 resource group and create the admin user ssh keys to used access the scale set VM's remotely.

 When our scale set is done creating, we shall then see it in the Azure portal.
 For this example, we will simulate a load based on the CPU percentage to test our scale set.
-Remember to scale up a virtual machine scale set.
-We can use different metrics according to our application needs.
+Remember that to scale up a virtual machine scale set, you can use different metrics according to our application needs.

 The custom scale condition above represents increasing the machine count by 1 every time the average CPU load is above 70% for every two minutes and generates instances up-to a maximum of five incase the load metric stays up.

 To generate a CPU load, run the following Linux command on the first instance of the virtual machine scale set and wait for about 5 minutes.